EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Frequent brief arousals

-Patients may not recall these disruptions, yet still wake feeling unrefreshed.
+Patients may not consciously recall these disruptions, yet still wake feeling unrefreshed.

-This pattern commonly overlaps with brain fog, morning stiffness, and light sensitivity—linking fatigue and cognitive symptoms.
+This pattern commonly overlaps with brain fog, morning stiffness, light sensitivity, and post-exertional worsening.

 Inflammation Alters Sleep Architecture